oanag27/oanag27/README.md

 ### Hi there 👋
-My name is Gog Oana Maria and I am a passionate second-year Computer Science student at the University Babeș-Bolyai.
+My name is Gog Oana Maria and I am a passionate second-year Computer Science student at the Babeș-Bolyai University.
 I have a deep love for technology and a keen interest in exploring the ever-evolving world of computer science.

 #### 🌱 Learning and Growing
 Continuous learning is at the core of my approach.
 I am always seeking new challenges and opportunities to expand my skill set.
 Whether it's experimenting with a new programming language, contributing to open-source projects, or attending tech meetups, I believe in staying curious and embracing the learning process.